talios/googleformatter-maven-plugin/README.md

 # Changes

+* 1.0.6 - Tue 31 May 2016 10:51:16 NZST
+  * Exposed `formatter.modified` to reformat only changed SCM files.
+  * Requires Java 8 to run now.
 * 1.0.5 - Thu 26 May 2016 11:35:33 NZST
-  * Exposed formatter.length as a property
+  * Exposed `formatter.length` as a property
 * 1.0.4 - Fri 15 Apr 2016 22:13:39 NZST
   * Dropped required flag on configuration values.
 * 1.0.3 - Fri 15 Apr 2016 20:45:58 NZST